 Galiano Island is one of our favourite places to host retreats.
 It features rugged West Coast beauty that is both calming and inspirational, and we find ourselves returning time and again.
 We are thrilled to invite you to join us at this special place for our upcoming Knit Social Fall Retreat, with two amazing instructors: Lorilee Beltman and Hanahlie Beise.
+This amazing weekend will take place October 19-21, 2018.

 Our home for the weekend will be the Galiano Inn & Spa, a spectacular oceanfront hotel, conveniently located just steps away from Sturdies Bay ferry terminal.
 No car is required!